 25. Consider taking your event outside, talk to your planner about weather and set up

 26. Talk to your guests ahead of time and establish a clear sick policy for your event.
-Government recommendations include 14 days quarantine if exposed to someone who tested positive for COVID-19 and to stay home for a minimum of 72 hours if showing symptoms or after fever has subsided.
+Government recommendations include quarantine if exposed to someone who tested positive for COVID-19 and to stay home if showing symptoms or after fever has subsided.

-27. And if all else fails and you just can't deal, then elope to Alaska!
+27. If all else fails and you just can't deal, then elope to Alaska!
 Check out our elopement services

 HEALTH AND SAFETY